 - Publish the blueprint to any management group that currently plans on hosting protected data.

-- Apply the new blueprint to each affected subscription, in addition to existing blueprints.
+- Apply the new blueprint to each affected subscription and to existing blueprints.

 - Create a new blueprint named